CompositionalIT/farmer/content/api-overview/resources/postgresql.md

 #### Overview
 The PostreSQL builder is used to create Azure Database Service for PostreSQL servers and databases.
 Every SQL PostgreSQL server you create will automatically create a SecureString parameter for the admin account password.
-If you wish to create a PostgreSQL attached to an existing server, use the `link_to_server` keyword and supply the resource name of the existing server.
+If you wish to create a PostgreSQL database attached to an existing server, use the `link_to_server` keyword and supply the resource name of the existing server.

 * PostgreSQL server (`Microsoft.DBforPostgreSQL/servers`)